Crohn’s Disease Treatment in Rochester, NY

 Crohn’s Disease is a chronic condition that causes inflammation of the gastrointestinal tract.
 Unlike Ulcerative Colitis, it’s not isolated to one area, it can affect any part of the GI tract from the mouth down to the colon.
 However, it typically affects the end of the small bowel, called the ileum, and the beginning of the colon.

 Crohn’s Disease mostly affects adolescents and young adults, ages 15 to 35.
 An estimated 700,000 people in the U.S. Are affected by Crohn’s Disease, which is about 50% of inflammatory bowel disease (IBD) cases.
-If you have been diagnosed with Crohn’s Disease or would like to speak with a colorectal treatment specialist, please call Rochester Colon & Rectal Surgeons.
-To schedule a visit at one of our six colorectal treatment centers, please call (585) 222-6566.
+If you have been diagnosed with Crohn’s Disease or would like to speak with our colorectal surgeons, contact Rochester Colon & Rectal Surgeons.
+To schedule a visit at one of our six colorectal surgery centers, please call (585) 222-6566.

 Causes of Crohn’s Disease